Money Machine (song): Music video

 On June 13, 2019, an official music video for the song was released.
 The music video has Brady and Les as "badass rapper-types mugging for the camera" as they step into a parking lot with some "rather large trucks", and distorted by layers of visual effects.
 According to Paper, "[t]he overall effect exists somewhere between a cybernetic hallucination and a deep fried meme.
 It's hard to pinpoint what is exactly so damn appealing about the video, but perhaps it's for that exact same reason that it's so damn entertaining."

 Reception and legacy

 Pitchfork named it the 61st best song of 2019.
 Sasha Geffen, for the same website, wrote that the song "is a purification ritual for the rotted-out brain, a seething, monstrous prayer to burn the slime away".
+It was also named one of the best songs of the year by Dazed Fact, Rolling Stone, and Vice.
 According to The New York Times, the music video for "Money Machine" helped 100 Gecs get a burst of attention.
-According to The Boar, they "exploded onto the scene" with the "preposterous" song, which "paved the way for future hyperpop artists who would go on to replicate these distinct features".
 It was included on Vulture's list of "9 Songs That Wouldn't Exist Without Sophie".
+The Forty-Five's Sophie Walker named it the third best hyperpop song of all time.